 While all proposals require the support of the relevant teaching unit(s) and/or academic unit(s), the committee is directly responsible for the Faculty Senate's commitment to academic excellence as reflected by curriculum and course offerings; therefore, every effort must be made to address the committee's recommendations.
-After the unit has responded to the committee's recommendations, the committee forwards its recommendations to approve, modify, or reject the proposal to the next level of review.
+After the unit has responded to the committee's recommendations, the committee may recommend to the Provost to approve or not approve the proposal.